-Wood prepared a simulation model of the comminution circuit (in JKSimMet) that was calibrated to this actual plant performance.
+A simulation model of the comminution circuit was prepared (in JKSimMet) and calibrated to this actual plant performance.
 This calibrated simulation was then used to estimate plant performance with future harder ores, having properties approximating design expectations.
 Wood's simulation showed that the plant is expected to be able to process the target rate of 400 t/h of design-hardness ore with the mills at full design operating power.